Ifylee/Professional-README-composer/README.md

   To install dependencies, run the following command:

   ```
   npm i -y inquirer@8.2.4

   ```

   ## Usage
   This is a user friendly application.
-To use, open the app in the integrated terminal, run the install command, type node and then filename, Answer the questions to auto-populate your README file.
+To use, simply open the app in the integrated terminal, run the insta command, type node and the filename, answer the questions to auto-populate your README file

   ## License